ykim18mica/mica-gd220/lectures/proj-event.md

 ## Constraints
 - You still have limited technical skills.
 You will want to challenge yourself with new techniques, but keep the technology as simple and efficient as possible.
 Plan ahead so you know you can handle it (or not).
 How would you keep it manageable/doable while maintaining the quality?
 - Use HTML and CSS.
-Use of JavaScript is not required or recommended.
+Use of JavaScript is not required.
-- Interactions should be limited to scrolling, clicking and hovering.
+- If you have animation/interaction, make them meaningful.
 - Base your design on 1200px width.
 - Use web fonts from [Google Fonts](http://fonts.google.com) or [Adobe Typekit](https://typekit.com).

 ## Deliverables
 - Mockup image files (psd, ai, jpg, etc.)
 - The entire project folder that contains all the files (html, css, images, etc.)
-- The final website must have min.
-3 to max.
-5 pages.
 - The final website must include:
   - name of the event
   - global navigation